 Verdict: If anyone in Middle Earth is an alley cat, it's Gollum: a starving, lonely, homeless wretch who has long survived in the shadows and margins.
 Though traces of his endearing former self remain, Gollum pursues his Precious with insane fervor.
 Much like Tolkien's Gollum, the AUDL's Alleycats probably aren't headed for a happy ending...but our hearts tell us that they may yet have a part to play in this...

-Once he was as great as his fame made him.
-His knowledge was deep, his thought was subtle, and his hands marvelously skilled; and he had a power over the minds of others.
+him.
+His knowledge was deep, his thought was subtle, and his hands marvelously

 Verdict: The White Wizard Saruman seems at first invulnerable, for he is greater even than Gandalf.
 But Saruman is undone by his own hubris as he is ensnared by the Dark Lord when he foolishly believes himself strong enough to safely use one of the seeing-stones of Gondor (pictured to the right).
 Will the Whitecaps fall similarly?
 Only time will tell.

-Tom was here before the river and the trees; Tom remembers the first raindrop…
+the river and the trees; Tom remembers the first raindrop…

 Verdict: Tom Bombadil...what a strange, upbeat oddity of old Middle Earth you are.
 Tom is immensely powerful and similarly ancient, and yet he wanders the hillside and has time to worry about individual trees, or the tiny, furry-footed people trapped inside said trees.
 Alas, his section of the story seems to drag on for an entire age, so perhaps it's best for everyone that the Rainmakers have been eliminated.